-^{}Maximum post-retirement medical subsidy calculated at a maximum of a single principal member plus dependant/s.
+^{}Maximum Post-Retirement Medical Subsidy calculated at a maximum of a principal member plus dependant/s.

-^{}Maximum post-retirement medical subsidy calculated at a maximum of a single principal member plus dependant/s for former employees on salary level 1 to 5 who belonged to the Tanzanite One option.
+^{}Maximum Post-Retirement Medical Subsidy calculated at a maximum of a principal member plus dependant/s for former employees on salary levels 1 to 5 who belonged to the Tanzanite One option.